-Gas and water are piped to large central processing plants where they are separated.
-The gas is then piped to market and large amounts of salty water, often containing toxic chemicals, are discarded.
-Initially this salty water was piped to huge evaporation ponds.
-Leakages prompted a regulation that these ponds had to be lined then, as the volume increased, the water was treated in massive reverse osmosis (RO) plants designed to remove the salts, chemicals, toxins and heavy metals, such as lead and uranium, but not all can be removed.
+Gas and water brought to the surface are piped to large central processing plants where they are separated.
+The gas is then piped to market and huge amounts of salty water, often containing toxic chemicals, are piped to massive ponds lined with several layers of plastic.
+This water is treated in a reverse osmosis (RO) plant designed to remove most of the salts, chemicals, toxins and heavy metals, such as lead and uranium.

-Initially, mining companies, armed with industry funded research, convinced state and federal governments that natural gas was running out and that unconventional gas was a low carbon energy source, a transition between coal and renewables.
-This new industry would pay state royalties, and create jobs and business opportunities in rural areas where unemployment was high.
-It ticked all the boxes – low carbon emissions, money for the coffers, jobs and a boost to rural economies.
-Perfect!
+Mining companies, armed with industry funded research, say that conventional gas is running out and that unconventional gas is a low carbon energy source, a transition between coal and renewables.
+The industry claims to pay state royalties, and create jobs and business opportunities in rural areas where unemployment is high.

-The science wasn’t questioned until the industry was underway.
+However, today the science is being questioned, but the industry is well underway.
 Initially the carbon footprint of coal seam gas was said to be seventy percent less than coal.
 This changed to fifty percent when it was revealed that the initial comparison was made with brown coal which is not mined or used in Queensland or New South Wales.
-Again this figure was disputed when studies showed if fugitive emissions from coal seam gas were taken into account from the beginning of the extraction process, its full life cycle emissions were nearly the same as that produced by black coal.
-Therefore by exporting coal seam gas instead of coal, a foreign country gets the benefits of reduced emissions while Australia’s emissions increase due to leakage in wells and pipes.
+Again this figure has been disputed when studies showed if fugitive emissions from coal seam gas are taken into account from the beginning of the extraction process, its full life cycle emissions are nearly the same as that produced by black coal.
+Therefore by exporting coal seam gas instead of coal, a foreign country gets the benefits of reduced emissions while Australia’s emissions increase due to infrastructure leaks.